Shadows of quantum machine learning: Properties of flipped models

-In this section, we study the generalization performance of flipped models.
-For this, we take an approach very similar to that of Aaronson \cite{aaronson07}, where we lower bound the number of qubits $n$ and spectral norm $\norm{O}_\infty$ needed by a flipped model to encode arbitrary $k$-bit strings, in a way that can be recovered efficiently via repeated measurements.
+To prove this result, we take an approach very similar to that of Aaronson \cite{aaronson07}, where we lower bound the number of qubits $n$ and spectral norm $\norm{O}_\infty$ needed by a flipped model to encode arbitrary $k$-bit strings, in a way that can be recovered efficiently via repeated measurements.
 These bounds naturally allow us to upper bound the fat-shattering dimension of flipped models, a complexity measure that is widely used in generalization bounds \cite{anthony95}.